VallarasuS/Vallarasu.in/docs/open-journal.md

 title: Journal
 ---

+19-09-2025<br>
+30 Days of talking to camera, 30 days & 30 videos!
+Press record and publish.

 17-09-2025<br>
 Another set of resume reviews sent out today. <br>
 Chose to write an intro with AI for some that stood out. <br>